-The stable outlook reflects our expectations that, within our two-year outlook horizon, UofT will maintain its exceptional market position and student demand profile, with continuing growth in student-derived revenues driving positive adjusted operating margins, and levels of available resources remaining very high.
+The stable outlook reflects our expectations that, within our two-year outlook horizon, UofT will maintain its exceptional market position and student demand profile, and very high levels of available resources.
 At the same time, we expect that the university's debt burden will be largely stable and that UofT's relationship with the province will not alter materially.
+Although we expect that provincially imposed changes to domestic tuition fees and the operating grant formula will add to budgetary pressures in the near term, we believe that the university's robust internal resources and capable management will allow it to adapt in order to continue generating positive adjusted operating margins.